-1935: Dan Bryant joins Eric Shipton's reconnaissance proaches to Everest.
-Riddiford is a member of a party to the northern approaches to Everest.
+1935: Dan Bryant joins Eric Shipton's reconnaissance to the northern approaches to Everest.
 Though Shipton rates Bryant amongst the best expedition men, and the Kiwi climbs nine peaks higher than 6100m, his persistently poor acclimatisation above about 7000m deals Bryant out of future expeditions.
 (Significantly, he declined an invitation by Tilman to join the highly successful UK/US expedition to Nanda Devi the following year.)